pcaston/OpenPeerPower.github.io/source/_docs/configuration/customizing-devices.markdown

 ### Customization using the UI

 Under the *Configuration* menu you'll find the *Customization* menu.
 If this menu item is not visible, enable advanced mode on your [profile page](/docs/authentication/#your-account-profile) first.
 When you select an entity to customize, you'll see all the existing attributes listed and you can customize those or select an additional supported attribute ([see below](/docs/configuration/customizing-devices/#possible-values)).
-You may also need to add the following to your `configuration.yaml` file, depending when you started using Home Assistant:
+You may also need to add the following to your `configuration.yaml` file, depending when you started using Open Peer Power:

 ```yaml
 homeassistant: